efJerryYang/xv6-labs-2021/traps/README.md

 [Ctrl+A] [X]
 ```

-To fix these issues, we should follow the instructions provided by 6.S081 to implement our code.
+To fix these issues, we should follow the instructions provided by the course website to implement our code.
 These instructions tell us that we should save the appropriate registers to handle the traps correctly.
 However, the instructions also note that "(Hint: it will be many)", indicating that we may easily miss some necessary registers.
 <!-- Next, we should follow the instructions provided by 6.S081 to implement our code.
 The instructions tell us we should save appropriate registers to handle this.
 However, it also says "(Hint: it will be many)" indicating that it will be easy to miss some necessary registers. -->

 To simplify the process, we can just copy all of the registers from the `trapframe`, and restore them all when we return, like this: